 Great Bear Lodge is a modest floating lodge in the Nekite Valley, just a short floatplane flight north of Port Hardy and offers fantastic bear viewing nearby.

-The comfortable, self-contained, floating lodge has only five bedrooms, all of which have an en suite washbasin and toilet, although the hot showers downstairs are shared.
-There is a central common area for regular wildlife presentations by the wildlife biologists who act as guides, and enjoying gourmet meals over a compimentary glass of wine.
+The comfortable, self-contained, floating lodge has eight bedrooms, all of which have an en suite washbasin and toilet, although the hot showers downstairs are shared.
+There is a central common area for regular wildlife presentations by the wildlife biologists who act as guides, and where you can enjoy gourmet meals over a complimentary glass of wine.